Edmonton Oilers fall short against poise of experienced Florida Panthers, drop Game 1 of Cup final

 Unlike the Florida Panthers — who got a taste of the final just a year ago — only a handful of Oilers players have ever experienced Game 1 of a championship series: The energy.
 The pressure.
 The intensity.

-It showed, and in Edmonton's first Cup final game since 2006, the Oilers had plenty of opportunities but could not finish, falling 3-0 to the swarming and stifling Panthers in Game 1.
+It showed, and in Edmonton's first Cup final game since 2006, the Oilers had plenty of opportunities but could not finish, falling 3-0 to the poised and stifling Panthers in Game 1.

+“Game 1’s of series are always unique because you don’t know what to expect," Oilers left wing Zach Hyman said.
+"You hear everything about what the team does.
+You watch video.
+But you haven’t played them for months.
+As the series settles in, you are pretty well aware of what works, what doesn’t work.”

 For stars like Connor McDavid, a generational talent who has faced pressure since the moment he entered the league nine years ago, the game started business as usual.